 Fast Track

 Fast Track is S&T's summer math program that gives you an opportunity to earn credit by exam for algebra and trigonometry.
 By successfully completing the online Fast Track program and exams this summer, you can be more prepared and move ahead in your math.
-Success in Fast Track can allow you to brush up on your skills, take a more advanced course, or to take one semester of Calc I instead of two!
+Success in Fast Track can allow you to brush up on your skills, take a more advanced course, or take one semester of Calc I instead of two!
 If you are self-motivated, Fast Track can save you time and money on college math courses.

 To be eligible for Fast Track, you must be a new incoming S&T freshman or transfer student who has attended and completed their A&R Day or Transfer Advising.

 Of course!
-Use the link at the bottom of the page to contact a faculty advisor.
 Here are a few common situations:

 • Your math placement scores place you into Math 1210 Calculus IA (the first half of Calc I), but you want to take Math 1214 (Calc I in one semester).
-You can start in Fast Track Level 3, earn credit for College Algebra, then continue into Fast Track Level 4, and earn credit for Trig.
-If you plan your time carefully and successfully complete both Levels, you can then enroll in Math 1214.
+Summer 2026 will have a brand-new Fast Track Level 5: Precalculus for students in this situation.
+If you plan your time carefully and successfully complete Level 5, you can then enroll in Math 1214, saving you one full semester of math.

 Once you successfully complete Fast Track, S&T's Math Placement Advisor and an academic advisor from your department will contact you.
 They can assist you in planning your next steps, including switching your math course if this is appropriate.